Back to basics with ADR

 - You now want to seek justice as you realise how much it has cost you and you’re not happy with the result.

-- The installer disagrees and is happy with the job.
+- The installer disagrees and finds your complaint is unfounded.

 So, where do both parties go from here?
 Each party wants to avoid costly court proceedings and save time and resources and that’s exactly where ADR comes in.

-Alternative Dispute Resolution (ADR) is a complaint handling service.
-The service helps the consumer and installer resolve a dispute outside of court.
-ADR is impartial and looks to find a fair resolution to the dispute and agrees this with both parties.
+ADR is impartial and looks to find a fair resolution to the dispute and agree this with both parties, thus preventing lengthy and costly court proceedings.

 Three advantages of QASSS ADR mediation services